-Upon termination of employment, Messrs.
-Gladstone, Brubaker and Stelljes would be subject to certain non-compete covenants.
+If the Company should terminate Messrs.
+Gladstone, Brubaker and Stelljes' employment, each would be subject to certain non-compete covenants.
 In the case of Mr. Brubaker and Mr. Stelljes, these covenants would generally apply for two years, although should Mr. Brubaker or Mr. Stelljes resign for good reason, the covenants would apply for only one year following the date of resignation.
 In the case of Mr. Gladstone, the covenants would generally apply for one year.
-As noted above, during periods when Messrs.
-Gladstone, Brubaker or Stelljes are receiving severance payments from the Company, they may terminate these covenants prohibiting competition by forgoing such severance payments.
+During periods when Messrs.
+Gladstone, Brubaker or Stelljes are entitled to receive severance payments from the Company, they may terminate these covenants prohibiting competition by forgoing such severance payments.

-Each of the employment agreements also provides that the officer will maintain the confidentiality of the Company's confidential information during and after the period of his employment.
+Each of the employment agreements also provides that the officer will maintain the confidentiality of the Company's confidential information during and